Motorcycle Lane Sharing - Is It Legal?

 - Ride at a safe speed - Motorcycle collisions don't afford the same built-in protection as a car.
 The safety of a motorcycle is in the rider's ability to navigate through or around road dangers.
 Wrongful death is highly likely to occur when a negligent car driver does not see you, running you over.

 - Stay out of blind spots - Again, as noted above, stay away from the passenger side doors of stopped and moving vehicles and blind spots.
-And larger, commercial vehicles should be avoided when at all possible.
+And more significant, commercial vehicles should be avoided when at all possible.

 - Enroll in the California Motorcyclist Safety Program - The CHP administers California's "official motorcycle safety and training program."
-The Program offers riding courses for the freshly minted, as well as advanced motorcycle riders.
+The Program offers to ride courses for freshly minted as well as advanced motorcycle riders.

 We just talked about motorcycle rider ejection from a bike.
 It can happen by accident or on purpose.
-Sometimes a distracted driver hits the bike.
+Sometimes a distracted driver hits the cycle.
 Other times, a mad driver runs the biker over.
 Contact a motorcycle lawyer to learn about getting paid.
-The Los Angeles number can be called at (213) 596-9642.
+Motorcycle accident victims can call our Los Angeles number 24/7 at (213) 596-9642.
+You can also use our convenient online contact form to receive your free consultation today.
+It's never too late to seek legal representation or free legal advice from a trusting lawyer at Ehline Law Firm!